 Selected credits include: Anne of Green Gables, Mamma Mia!
 (Charlottetown Festival); Silence (The Guild); A Midsummer Night’s Dream (Theatre by the Bay); The Ride Down Mount Morgan (Birdland).
 Melissa is a graduate of the George Brown Theatre School.
 She lives in Charlottetown with her husband and two boys.

-Theatre: Jacob Mercer in Salt-Water Moon (Kings Playhouse); Fred in A Christmas Carol (Watermark Theatre); Ryan Seabiscuit in Cinderella; Will Scarlett in Robyn Hood (Confederation Centre); George in Our Town, Inherit the Wind, and Jack the Ripper (ACT).
+This is Fraser's second season with PPTF.
+Theatre: 'Jacob Mercer' in Salt-Water Moon; 'Fred' in A Christmas Carol (Watermark); 'Ryan Seabiscuit' in Cinderella: A Fairly Tall Tale and 'Will Scarlett' in Robyn Hood (Confederation Centre); 'George' in Our Town, Inherit the Wind, and Jack the Ripper (ACT).

-Graham Putnam has been a writer, producer and comedic performer on PEI stages for nearly two decades, notably in the comedy groups Sketch 22 and Popalopalots as well as appearances in the Confederation Centre Christmas Pantos Aladdin and Robyn Hood.
+Graham Putnam has been a writer, producer and comedic performer on PEI stages for nearly two decades, notably in the comedy groups Sketch 22 and Popalopalots as well as appearances in the Confederation Centre Christmas Pantos Aladdin and Robin Hood.
 Along with numerous theatre shows, he lends whatever creative hand he can to local web, TV and film productions like Just Passing Through and jiggers.
 As a hobby and occasionally a job he edits videos for himself and others and tries to be as creative as possible and still make a living in a province he is happy and proud to call home.